CEI-lab/ece3400-2018/docs/lab4.md

  Once your image is clear, move on to testing your image processing.

-### Image Processing
+### Thinking ahead.

+For this lab, you just need to show that you can detect the color of the pixels.
+However, you should think ahead on how you want to implement the full treasure detection.

 Here are the treasures you should be able to detect:

  ![Treasures](./images/Treasures.png  "Tag yourself")

- For your image processor, we have provided an IMAGE_PROCESSOR.v file, though one look into it will reveal that it's pretty much empty.
-You can make any object detection algorithm that you wish.
  As discussed in class you can get far with pretty simple measures.
 You will need to use the pixel data saved in RAM from your camera to detect the different colored shapes shown above on the walls of the final maze.
 Feel free to edit any part of the code from previous portions of this lab if you wish, though it is not required.
 Note that you might be able to do better image processing if you downsample to RGB323 (leaving more resolution to the red and blue colors of the treasures) instead of RGB332 as the VGA monitor requires.

  The image processor should output if it has detected a shape, and which shape/color.
 This output should then be sent to the Arduino, where you'll want to verify its value by outputting to the Serial monitor.